gordian-engine/gordian/README.md

 Copyright (c) 2024 Strangelove Crypto, Inc.

-[^1]: Tendermint is a registered trademark of All in Bits, Inc.
+[^1]: Tendermint is a registered trademark of All in Bits, Inc. and is used here for identification purposes only.